How-to·Mar 1, 2026·8 min read

 Automating chaos instead of fixing it.
 Map the current process and clean it up before you automate.

 Removing humans too early.
-In regulated industries, this creates compliance risk.
+In regulated lending, this creates compliance risk.
 Keep humans in the loop for judgment calls.

 Not tracking cycle time.
 Track how long documents spend at each stage.
 That data will tell you exactly where your bottleneck is.